Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Preliminaries and Background

-\end{definition} When $\delta=0$, $(\varepsilon, 0)-$ closeness between $P$ and $Q$ can be represented by the Radon-Nikodym derivative as follows: Equivalently, we have $\left|\log \frac{dP}{dQ}(a) \right| \leq \varepsilon$.
-In this manuscript, $\log(.)$ denotes the natural logarithm function. \begin{definition} \cite{DR05} Any two datasets that differ only in one record are called neighbors.
+\end{definition} When $\delta=0$, $(\varepsilon, 0)\textrm{-}$ closeness between $P$ and $Q$ can be represented by the Radon-Nikodym derivative as follows: Equivalently, we have $\left|\log \frac{dP}{dQ}(a) \right| \leq \varepsilon$.
+In this paper, $\log(.)$ denotes the natural logarithm function. \begin{definition}{[Neighboring datasets \cite{DR05}]} Any two datasets $x, \tilde{x}$ that differ only in one record are called neighbors.
 For two neighboring datasets, the equality $d(x, \tilde{x})=1$ holds, where $d(.,.)$ denotes the Hamming (or $l_1$) distance between two datasets. \end{definition} Definition \ref{eq:distance} anticipates symmetry among neighbors in terms of the size of the datasets.
-This may be further relaxed to include the datasets of different sizes, where neighborhood is due to addition or removal of a record as depicted in Figure \ref{fig:dp_def}.
-Both definitions ensure that the neighbors differ in a single row.
+This could be further relaxed to include the datasets of different sizes, where neighborhood is due to addition or removal of a record.
+Both definitions ensure that the neighbors differ in a single row (in one user's data). \begin{definition}{[$(\varepsilon,\delta)-$ differential privacy \cite{DR05}]} A randomized algorithm $\mathcal{M}$ is $(\varepsilon, \delta)-$ differentially private if $\forall S \subseteq Range(\mathcal{M})$ and $\forall x, \tilde{x}$ that are neighbors within the domain of $\mathcal{M}$, the following inequality holds.